pangloss/fermor/README.md

 ago) itself generally being much faster than other graph traversal mechanisms that I had seen.

+## Alpha software and roadmap

+This project has mostly stabilised.
+The next major steps are to performance tune and possibly integrate the Neo4j embedded API which may require some minor protocol adjustments, but I don't anticipate major changes.

+## High performance in-memory immutable graph database

 Bundled with the traversal library is a fast immutable in-memory directed property graph database built on the very elegant [Bifurcan](https://github.com/lacuna/bifurcan) library.
 I use it to